UPPMAX/HPC-python/docs/day1/interactive.rst

          b-an01 [~]$ srun python sum-2args.py 3 4
          The sum of the two numbers is: 7
-         The sum of the two numbers is: 7
          The sum of the two numbers is: 7 b-an01 [~]$

-      Similar to ``srun hostname``,
-      this script is run once per node and works as expected.
+      Similar to ``srun hostname``, this script is run once per node and works as expected.

 Exercise 4.2.
 Running a second Python script in an interactive session on all cores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^